The Bankrate promise

 9. Cook more meals at home

 Put more money back into your wallet by cutting back on restaurant food.
 Eating at home can be fun (and easy) with meal subscription services, which give you the option of picking new recipes each week and deliver the ingredients straight to your door.

 You can save even more money by cooking from scratch.
 Find recipes online or ask friends and relatives for their tried-and-true ones.
 After a tryout, calculate your savings and consider putting the extra money toward paying down debt or building up your emergency fund.

 10. Update your beneficiaries

 It’s a good idea to revisit your beneficiary designations soon after you’ve experienced any life-changing situation.

 “If you haven’t looked at it in a while or especially if there has been a change in family dynamics such as a marriage or divorce, review the beneficiary designation on your life insurance and retirement accounts to make sure it reflects your current intentions,” says Bankrate Chief Financial Analyst, Greg McBride, CFA.

-This includes checking your retirement and bank accounts, insurance policy and other financial accounts to make sure your beneficiaries are up to date.
+Also, check your retirement and bank accounts, insurance policies and other financial accounts to make sure your beneficiary designations are up to date.

-Adding a beneficiary to your accounts is critical to ensure your assets will go to the person you intended them to.
-Additionally, it’s important to note that beneficiaries trump wills, so make sure the two documents are aligned in their directives.
+Adding a beneficiary to your accounts is critical to ensure your assets go to the person you want to have them.
+Beneficiary designations trump wills, so be sure your will and any account or policy, such as life insurance, are aligned in their directives.